gofiber/docs/static/img/sponsors/README.md

 assets in this repo.
 Drop a logo here only if the sponsor does not host one publicly or if you want a snapshot copy under our control.

+If the same logo is also needed in repository READMEs, put it in `gofiber/.github` under `assets/sponsors/` instead and link it from there, so all repos share one copy.

 Convention when self-hosting:

 - Filename: lowercase sponsor handle, e.g. `coderabbit.svg`.